mikebailey-sf/blackjack-trainer/README.md

 # blackjack-trainer

-## Blackjack Trainer Pseudocode:
+## Blackjack Trainer:
-This is a program to train the user to play Blackjack optimally.
-Hopefully that won't be too hard...
+This is a trainer to play blackjack
-If I can't figure out the training aspect I should at least end up with a playable Blackjack game.

 ## Objects/Variables/Struture